frasergen-rna/FraserQC/README.md

     -i FQLIST, --fqList=FQLIST              [REQUIRED] input fastq files ended with fq/fastq/gz (PEs were separated by ",") -o FOLDER, --outputFolder=FOLDER        [REQUIRED] In this folder, the program will create sample-specific folder, containning all qc result
-    -f, --filter                            perform quality trim by htqc [default to skip this step] -t THREADS, --threads=THREADS           number of threads running [default to 1] -m, --watermarker                       print out water marker [default to not print water marker]
+    -f, --filter                            perform quality trim by htqc [default to skip this step] -m, --watermarker                       print out water marker [default to not print water marker]

   Advanced Options: